rohit7044/3DGANTex/README.md

-# 3D Face Reconstruction with StyleGAN3-based Texture Synthesis from Multi-View Images
+# 3D Face Reconstruction with StyleGAN3-based Multi-View Images and 3DDFA based Mesh Generation

 ---
 > 3D model generation from a single image is a challenging task due to the lack of